UWB-ACM/CTCI/2021-01-Winter/3_graph_traversal/README.md

 #### Solution

 To solve this problem recursively we think about the base case as the problem gets smaller.
 In this case, the base case is when we hit a nullptr.
 If we hit a nullptr, then we have reached an end leaf node.

 When we traverse through the both trees in the same fashion, we can check that each value at each node is equal.
 If one of the values are different from the other, we return false because the trees are not the same.

 Finally, the recursive calls will traverse the left and right node individually.
 This will traverse the whole tree and reduce the problem size until we reach the base case.

+Time complexity: We are checking each node in the tree individually with the other tree's equivalent node.
+Therefore, this program will lead to a time complexity of O(N) time.

 #### Naive/Simple Solution